Aditya-Choudhry/figma-ui-web/README.md

 ## 📄 License

-MIT License - feel free to use and modify for your projects.
+MIT License - feel free to use and modify

----

-**Built with ❤️ for the Figma design community**